danrobdean/SmartFin/financial-smart-contract/readme.md

 Once the blockchain is running, the contract can be deployed from a node console.

-First, execute `yarn install` to install web3 dependencies.
+First, execute `yarn install` to install web3 dependencies in the contract-js-test directory.

-Next, run `./deploy.sh`, which opens a node console.
+Next, run `./deploy.sh` from the root directory, which opens a node console.
 In this console, you can input a combinator contract, and then a holder address (can be any valid Ethereum address except the address sending the contract transaction).
 A smart contract will be created and the combinator contract will be passed to it, defining its behaviour.

 NB: Contract deployment fails on the first attempt per new blockchain, for unknown reasons.
 Trying a second time will be successful.